-Today our country pauses to honor Martin Luther King, Jr. As we do so, we may ask ourselves: Why, especially in a time of so much racial tension, injustice, and strife, did Dr. King’s message resonate with so many?
+Last week our country paused to honor Martin Luther King, Jr. As we do so, we may ask ourselves: Why, especially in a time of so much racial tension, injustice, and strife, did Dr. King’s message resonate with so many?

 He drew frequent contrasts between the promised end to the injustice of slavery and the ongoing injustice of Jim Crow.
 In his “Letter From a Birmingham Jail,” King, against the so-called “white moderates” who counseled “patience,” pointed out “an appalling condition” that Americans were still, in large numbers, exiles in their own land.
 With such injustice, there was no room for the “tranquilizing drug of gradualism.”

 This is the kind of prophetic, sin-and-judgment language that we see in the Old Testament.
 We often hear caricatures of evangelical “hellfire and brimstone” preaching.
 But most evangelical churches breezily converse about sin in terms of consequences to be avoided.
-In fact,…Continue Reading
+In fact, most…Continue Reading